DavesRepair.com

 Here's a simple little trick I've used for many years with great success, and I thought maybe someone else could use it, too.

-In July, when the young leave the nests, we often have 30-40 of the little buggers buzzing around the back porch at once, fighting for a spot.
+In July, when the young leave the nests, we usually have 30-40 of the little buggers buzzing around the back porch at once, fighting for a spot.
 It's like being inside a hive of giant bees - except they don't sting.
 They're fearless, and become used to people pretty quickly.
 A lot of fun, especially in early evening when they're all stoking up for a chilly night!

 But Hummers aren't the only critters that love our sugar water solution (1:4).
 I used to have problems with ants in the feeders, but this little trick has taken care of that.